signature-ip-ai/inoculator-user-guide/source/getstarted.rst

 Get Started
 ----------------------------------------

-These sections cover the basics of iNoCulator including how to create your own account in the Web Application.
+These sections cover the basics of iNoCulator, including how to create your own account in the web application

 Introduction
+  - `Terminologies  <